alicemunsal/dohex/DoHex2.md

 ## DoHex

 Software Architecture is the blueprint of the software system.
-It is about making fundemental
+It is about making fundamental choices that are hard to change once implemented.
+It is the big picture.

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.